martok/Modbus-Arduino/README.md

 =================================================================
 Common to Master and Slave:

-1) Implement other Serial settings: parity, stop bits, ...

-2) Test it with several Arduino boards: UNO, Mega, etc..
+1) Test it with several Arduino boards: UNO, Mega, etc..

-3) Extend it to Leonardo
+2) Extend it to Leonardo

 New features by Helium6072 29 July 2016
 =================================================================